Theory and Practice in Australia

 Chapter 6: Registration of Water Titles: Key Issues in Developing Systems to Underpin Market Development

-Michael Woolston INTRODUCTION Over the last two decades in Australia there has been significant progress towards the development of active markets for water as key instruments in achieving the more efficient and sustainable use of our limited water resources.
+6. Registration of Water Titles: Key Issues in Developing Systems to Underpin Market Development Michael Woolston INTRODUCTION Over the last two decades in Australia there has been significant progress towards the development of active markets for water as key instruments in achieving the more efficient and sustainable use of our limited water resources.
 In order to enable markets to deliver their full potential benefits, however, it has increasingly been recognised that there was a need for more clearly defined and secure property rights for water users whilst providing for adaptive management of the environment.
 It has also become apparent that the separation of water from land titles – while an essential initiative required to unleash value from water trading – entailed a range of financial, legal and related issues that were perhaps not fully anticipated at the time the Council of Australian Governments (COAG) water reforms were introduced.
 This chapter1 provides an overview of the development of water markets in Australia through the conversion of water licences to tradeable property rights or water entitlements.
 It then examines some of the key issues to be addressed in developing the new titling systems needed to support the security of and trading in these water entitlements.
 Finally, the chapter outlines current and future policy directions being adopted by governments in Australia for the registration of water titles.
-THE EVOLUTION OF WATER TRADING State Control over Allocation of Water The first water laws in Australia were based on English common law that gave rights to use water in streams and rivers to the adjacent (riparian) landholders.
-76 Registration of Water...
+THE EVOLUTION OF WATER TRADING State Control over Allocation of Water The first water laws in Australia were based on English common law that gave rights to use...

 You are not authenticated to view the full text of this chapter or article.